Mechatronics Engineer · Robotics · Data · Embedded Systems

 How it works

-Design principle: The experience had to be intuitive for both patients and clinicians — clear visual feedback during the test, simple navigation, and clean result summaries.
-The GUI was designed around the clinical workflow, not the engineering stack.
+Design principle: The experience had to be intuitive for both patients and clinicians — the GUI was designed around the clinical workflow, not the engineering stack.

 My contributions